Tegowalik/LEGO-Switch-Controller/README.md

 ```

 ## MINDSTORMS (Robot Inventor 51515, SPIKE Prime 45678)
 The [PyBricks](https://pybricks.com/) code for these hubs works similar to the ones using the Powered Up Hubs.
-You just need to use the special code basis: [MINDSTORMS_51515.py](MINDSTORMS_51515.py).
-(I haven't tested it for the SPIKE Prime, but according to the PyBricks documentation, the code should work as well).

-> Currently, these hubs are only supported by the PyBricks beta, so make sure to use the right app: [https://beta.pybricks.com/](https://beta.pybricks.com/).
+Just use [switch.py](switch.py) and your own configuration.

 Using the MINDSTORMS code basis, all [Powered Up Configuration Examples](#powered-up-configuration-part) can also be used for the MINDSTORMS Hubs.
 But because of the additional available ports, even more (complex) configurations become possible.
-Again you need to add the few lines to the program right below the line `# configure your switch layout here`.
+Again you need to add either the few lines at the end of the program or inside another file and import switch.py by `from switch import *`.

 <table>
 <tr>